matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 The code is relatively straightforward and is mostly equivalent to how it would work with `ethers`.

-You can call this code by running
+After replacing `<COUNTER-ADDRESS>` with the address of the deployed counter contract, run this script by running

 ```
 yarn ts-node ./scripts/display-value.ts